 Always do your research.

 Always do your research before you bring a new animal into your home.
 Make sure you are ready for this commitment before you promise to give them a loving home.
-Understand that a dog is for life, and they will be entirely reliant on you.
+Understand that dogs are for life, and they will be entirely reliant on you.
 You might have life, work, friends, family, but to your dog, you’re their whole world.

 Always research to make sure that whatever dog you take home is a good fit in your life.
 Look at the big picture, and figure what dog best matches you.
 Some dog breeds require more exercise than others.
 Some have more health problems.
 Some dogs will be more family-oriented.
 Others are working dogs.
 So, research breeds, talk to shelter staff and get to know the dogs and breeds better this way.
 Also, consider your local area and what restrictions there may be.